squirrels-nest/squirrels-docs/docs/tutorial/testapi.md

 group_by = 2
 ```

 When we define multiple parameters, the order of the parameters specified here must be the same as the order as defined in the `parameters.py` file (especially if cascading parameters exist).
-The "2" represents selecting the "Month" option for the `group_by` parameter.
+The "2" is the ID of the "Month" option for the `group_by` parameter.
 Run the following to render the SQL queries with `selections.cfg`:

 ```bash
 squirrels test weather_by_time --cfg selections.cfg
 ```

 See `squirrels test --help` or the page for the "[test command line]" for more details.
+See the next tutorial page to [Use the Context File](context.md).

 [run command line]: ../cli/run.md